Hemp Gummies – Are They the Same as CBD Gummies?

 What Is the Difference Between Hemp and Marijuana?

-People often get hemp confused with marijuana and mistakenly use these names interchangeably.
+People often confuse hemp with marijuana and mistakenly use the names interchangeably.
 Both of them have the botanical name, cannabis sativa.
 Yet, they are different classifications of the plant genus.
 The difference that sets these two cannabis varieties apart is the concentration of the phytochemical tetrahydrocannabinol or THC.
 THC is the psychoactive substance in the cannabis plant that causes a person to feel high.

 The U.S. Agricultural Act of 2018 stated that the amount of THC in hemp could be no more than 0.3% by dry weight.
 At this low amount, hemp is not psychoactive and, thus, does not fall into the category of controlled substances.
 A cannabis plant with more than 0.3% of THC, however, is legally the same as marijuana as far as law enforcement cares.
 Therefore, it will fall under the regulation of the U.S. Controlled Substances Act.